Penn Carey Law - Logo

 Assistant Deputy Public Defender at New Jersey Office of the Public Defender

-Hannah Sachs L’23, SP2’23
+Hannah Sachs headshot

 Staff Attorney at Climate Jobs National Resource Center

-After graduating, Maura Hallisey L’20 clerked for the Honorable Anita Brody of the Eastern District of Pennsylvania before moving on to the Camden Trial Region of The New Jersey Office Of the Public Defender, where she is an Assistant Deputy Public Defender.
+After graduating, Maura Hallisey L’20 clerked for the Honorable Anita Brody of the Eastern District of Pennsylvania before moving on to the The New Jersey Office Of the Public Defender, where she is an Assistant Deputy Public Defender.
 She represents clients facing felony level charges at every stage of their case—from arraignment to trial and sentencing—and strives to give each client the best representation possible and engender an attorney-client relationship built on trust, compassion, and dignity.

 “Penn Carey Law provided me with a foundation to start my career as a public defender,” she said.
 “The criminal defense and civil practice clinics provided me a collaborative learning experience in a practical real-life setting where I got to experience the day-to-day challenges of a litigator and hone the advocacy and analytical thinking skills that I still use.
 I worked with and alongside client-partners to achieve outcomes that had immediate and tangible impacts in their lives.
 For example, one client sought to challenge and expunge her child abuse registry status.
 After a full testimonial hearing, the judge ruled in our favor, allowing our client to pursue employment opportunities she had previously been denied.”